psycpv/dz-web/README.md

 8. Run `yarn dev` to start the development server.

 9. Voilà!
 Open this URL http://localhost:3000/ and you should see the system working.

-## Work flow:

-Commit example: _feat: {enter your commit message}, fixes NWEB-95_
-Copied branch name example: _sergeyneprakhin/nweb-95-artwork-detail-page-mobile-fix-learn-more-anchor-link_

-1. _For each task, we make a separate branch from main._
-2. _Copy branch name from Linear ticket and use it._
-3. _Change ticket status in Linear to the "In Progress"._
-4. _Use "magic" word `fixes` with "ticket code" (example: `fixes NWEB-95`) from Linear link it._
-5. _At the end of the task, open PR (filled using template) into main branch, assign appropriate engineer to review._
-6. _After getting approval - merge PR.
-Change ticket status to 'Done'._

 ## Testing